fmalina/revisions-blocl/activism/thepopulistmanifesto.md

 Government by definition should be popular.
-Government can concern itself less with reducing the structural deficit or hitting target inflation or boosting GDP – the things that ordinary folk couldn’t care less about.
+Government can concern itself less with reducing the structural deficit or hitting target inflation or boosting GDP – the things that ordinary folk couldn't care less about.
 Popular government puts into perspective these false prophets of prosperity.
 It focuses instead on the expansion of the bare necessities of life and delivers fair access to them.
 These are the things that really mean something.